 by Kim Q. Hall

-About Kim Q. Hall
+about Kim Q. Hall

 Kim Q. Hall is Professor of Philosophy and Humanities Council Coordinator at Appalachian State University, where she is also a faculty affiliate of the Women’s Studies and Sustainable Development Programs.
 She is editor of Feminist Disability Studies (2011) and coeditor, with Chris Cuomo, of Whiteness: Feminist Philosophical Reflections (1999).
 Currently, she is completing a book manuscript that advances a queer crip feminist perspective on identity and the body’s materiality.